 Instances of this tendency abound in every ancient culture’s mythology.
 For example, oceanic storms and earthquakes were destructive and unpredictable to ancient Greek sailors.
 But if they had an explanation (Poseidon’s anger), then they could exert control on the outcome of the situation (through prayers and sacrifices).

 Technology myths seem to arise in the same way.
 Users don’t have a clear understanding of how a system works, so they generate possible explanations that seem logical to them, based on existing knowledge and experience.
 This phenomenon has been occurring since the early days of personal internet use.
 In 2000, Andy Cockburn and Steve Jones found that only one participant out of eleven had a correct understanding how the browser’s Back button works.
 For the rest of the participants, their misunderstanding caused navigation issues as they browsed the web.

 Milton Glazer is a designer and educator, articulate about art – not just his art – in a way that never fails to startle me awake.
 Glazer has done superb work in many contexts – influencing everything in the world of design.
-He always stresses there is a through-line that began before he even had a career – and he’s still at it at 90.
+He always stresses there is a through-line that began before he even had a career – at 90, he’s remains a working professional.
 From Surface Magazine:

 Still, I never describe myself as an artist.
 One of the problems with art is that it is self-anointing: Anyone can be an artist by simply pointing to themselves and saying so.
 The truth is that there are very few artists.
 [Making the world a better place through art] is the highest attainment of the specialization.
 It is to recognize that it is not all about you, and that you have a communal function you can serve to help everyone get along.
 This is important for people to understand, especially in a capitalist society.